-Even if you’ve been able to survive the whole ordeal of ncaa lines and are to the point where your marriage is doing really well, you feel as though there is a void.
+Even if you’ve been able to survive the whole ordeal and are to the point where your marriage is doing really well, you feel as though there is a void.
 The affair took a special part of your relationship and your love away from you and has left you feeling like you lost something – something important to your definition of “us”.

 It’s quite ironic when you think about it.
 Many unfaithful claim that they were drawn into their affairs because something was missing in their marriage and yet the very act of infidelity robs the betrayed spouse of so very much.

 You may even question if you really love your spouse, or at the very least, if you can ever love your spouse like you used to.
 Will it be as strong?
 Will it be enough?

 Perhaps all these feelings stem from some lingering trust issues mixed with a little resentment – or maybe it just is what it is.

 I know that Linda experienced these types of feelings a while back and it really did kill me to think my actions had caused that.
 It was one of the factors that really motivated me to get busy and try to make things up to her.
 And I know to an extent that she still does feel that that certain specialness and innocence of our relationship was taken away from her.

 I really don’t know if I can really ever make it up to her so all I can do is my best (with her help) to make our new relationship even better.
 Yet there may forever be that void.